 The planning, organization, and procedures for identifying ﬁsh families and species while diving.

-During two scuba dives, you'll learn:
+During two scuba dives (two hours), you'll learn:

 How to identify characteristics of local fish families and species.